golang-leipzig/state-of-go-in-2022/Slides.md

       /github.com/dependency/y
 ```

-Developers could not use their typical `~/code` folder (or similar) to setup a Go project, instead they needed to work inside `$GOPATH/src/<project>`, which is pretty inconvenient.
+Developers could not use their typical `~/code` folder (or similar) to setup a Go project.

+Instead they needed to work inside `$GOPATH/src/<import-path>`, which is pretty inconvenient.
 There were some workarounds around this limitation, e.g. setting up repo specific GOPATH's, but this often broke tooling.

-The biggest limitation of this code organization was that you could only use one version of any dependency at a time, even across projects.
+The biggest limitation of this code organization was, that you could only use one version of any dependency at a time, even across projects.

-Except dependencies were vendored, with the downside of then having huge git repositories.
+Except, dependencies were vendored.
+But, this resulted often in huge git repositories.

 At Google this wasn't a problem since everything was stored in a big monorepo anyways, but most companies didn't work with this code organization setup.

 A bunch of tools were developed by the community to workaround the dependency problem, with `dep` being the most popular one.

 However, the Go team decided to work on their own concept which would then become _Go Modules_.
-Modules can be used with the `go` tool and didn't require any third-party dependency but in the beginning they were not enabled by default.
+Modules can be used with the `go` tool and don't require any third-party dependency but in the beginning they were not enabled by default.

 Still, adoption of Go Modules was already very high in 2019 as the following chart from [2019's developer survey results](https://go.dev/blog/survey2019-results) shows:

 ![Adoption of Go Modules in 2019](https://go.dev/blog/survey2019/fig22.svg)